General Foundations of Algebra

 In a team of four people, how many handshakes will there be if each person shakes hands with all the other people only once?

-Starting from a number problem, the teacher asks questions that draw out connections to algebraic concepts, such as:
+The teacher could use this problem and ask questions that draw out connections to algebraic concepts, such as:

 • How many handshakes will there be if one, two or three other people are added to the team?